-The head of school monitors progress termly through the collection of academic data, this data is evaluated and verified during the pupil progress meetings.
+The headteacher monitors progress termly through the collection of academic data, this data is evaluated and verified during the pupil progress meetings.
 It is here that any short falls in progress are identified and staff plan out and map out appropriate intervention plans.

 The Grove has a therapy referral process, whereby staff can refer pupils with particular needs to the multidisciplinary team of therapists.
-This includes SALT, OT, and therapy for emotional well-being.
+This includes SALT, OT, music and art therapy.